analogicus/jnw_spice_sky130A/README.md

 ## What

-The simulation results can be seen in [sim/cs/README](sim/cs/README.html) (link does not work on the git repo, only)
+The simulation results can be seen in [sim/cs/README](sim/cs/README.html) (link does not work on the git repo, only on the github pages)

 ## How to use it yourself